 Winter is just not winter for me unless there’s snow on the ground.
-Mostly because snow means sledding and skiing and snow forts and all the fun you can do only in colder temperatures.
+Mostly because snow means sledding and cross country skiing downhill skiing and snow forts and all the fun you can do only in colder temperatures.

 I have loved cross country skiing for most of my life, and I love seeing my own kids get on their own skis now.
 Only over the past couple of years, it has gotten a bit easier mostly because more of them can get their own skis on AND make forward motion.